 - 1. Tubular heating coils are preferred over open coils for most applications due to the ability of the heater to handle a wider variety of atmospheric conditions. - 2.
-Ensure a high temperature cut-out and an airflow proving switch are provided for all electric heaters. - 3.
+Ensure a high temperature cut-out is provided for electric heaters. - 3.
+Ensure an airflow proving switch is provided for all forced air electric heaters. - 4.
 SCR systems should be utilized for applications requiring proportional control.
-Zero-crossing SCR systems are preferred to reduce harmonics. - 4.
+Zero-crossing SCR systems are preferred to reduce harmonics. - 5.
 For heaters > 50 kW where proportional control is required, consider utilizing staging in addition to SCR control.